Didass7/first-plugin/README.md

 # first-plugin
-this is just a plugin to train my coding abilities 🤓
+a even better version of first-plugin 🤓